 DUCK Leadership is in pre-release and available by personal orders at this time.
 Signed copies will be made available by request only.
 Consultants interested in the Flock Leadership training program may receive their resource material from the Team Mallord in the Skiff.

-DUCK Leadership will be available on Amazon and other online book retailers in Fall 2016.
+DUCK Leadership will be available on Amazon and other online book retailers very soon.

 Leaders prepare, prevent, perform, and predict.
 They embrace these characteristics in all they do and in how they lead.
 The Leadership P-cycle fosters a culture of continual improvement.
 Leaders prepare ...Read More